eluckie/PierresBakery.Solution/README.md

 * Since this is a console application, you'll interact with it through text commands in your terminal
 4. Optionally, you can run ``dotnet build`` to compile this console app without running it

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

 * No known bugs.

 ## Stretch Plans

-* Allow users to keep adding to their order
+* Allow users to keep adding to their order by adding cart functionality
 * Allow users to order different types of Bread and Pastry

 ## License